-This unit is designed to introduce students to some of the history of Western Philosophy in particular ideas related to ethics.
-Through discussion and writing students will work on fundamental questions such as if there are no definite rules about what we ought to do does this mean morality is relative?
-What is beauty?
-Is nature real or imagined?
+This unit is designed to introduce students to some of the history of Western Philosophy in particular ideas related to ethics, aesthetics, and logic.
+Through discussion and writing students will work on fundamental questions such as: "How ought we act?"
+"What obligations do we have toward others?" and "Is beauty subjective?"
 These and other questions will be examined using a range of written, audio and film texts.
 In turn, students studying this unit can expect to: